napogonowski/Project-1-Mastermind/README.md

 My first checking function had 2 parts.
 The first checked for exact value and index match against the secret code, and the second part checked generally for matching values in the array.
 The first problem i ran into was the fucntions overlapped.
 A correct answer (both in position and color) was being caught in the first check, but as also being caught in the second check.
 This meant that 1 correct answer was recieving 2 pegs, which is incorrect.

-"Not to worry" i thought naively.
-After a couple of other attempts to get this working, it occured to me that perhaps i was looking at this wrong.
-So instead, i checked the Secret code against the players guess and combined my previous two checks, forming a For Each code block As you can see below:
+After experiementing with different solutions such as using the filter and map method,  it occured to me that perhaps i was looking at this wrong.
+So instead, I checked the Secret code against the players guess and combined my previous two checks, forming a For Each code block As you can see below:

 ``` JavaScript
 function checkChoice(e) {